 Books

 Shortly after Larry Brown returned to the NBA as the Head Coach of the Charlotte Bobcats, he told Sports Illustrated, “The things they don’t know boggles my mind.”
-Coaches at every level crave intelligent basketball players.
-However, how does a coach develop this game awareness?
+Coaches crave intelligent basketball players.
+How does one develop this game awareness?

-Through drills, situations, instruction and questioning, Developing Basketball Intelligence demonstrates how to teach game awareness and basketball intelligence and Playmakers: The Player’s Guide to Developing Basketball Intelligence gives players the tools to develop into more aware and intelligent players.
+Through drills, situations, instruction and questioning, Developing Basketball Intelligence demonstrates how to teach game awareness and basketball intelligence and Playmakers: The Player’s Guide to Developing Basketball Intelligence provides the tools for players to develop more awareness and intelligence.

-DBI and Playmakers explain the basic tactical skills of every offense - from pick-and-rolls to 3v2 fast breaks - but moves beyond the skill execution to the all important perceptual, anticipatory and decision-making skills which separate the expert performers.
-DBI and Playmakers teach tactical skills, but also develop the characteristics of a high basketball IQ player, players who:
+DBI and Playmakers explain the basic tactical skills of every offense – from pick-and-rolls to 3v2 fast breaks – but moves beyond the skill execution to the all important perceptual, anticipatory, and decision-making skills that separate expert performers.
+DBI and Playmakers teach tactical skills, but develop the characteristics of high basketball IQ players who:

 - choose the best option in less time;